This is a Master of Education degree in Information Science and Learning Technologies with an emphasis in Online Educator.

 How Is the Capstone Project Created?

-After enrolling in 9483: Capstone: Design and Evaluation of Online Course, immediately notify your adviser about the online learning environment you will use for your project.
+After enrolling in 9483 Capstone: Online Educator, immediately notify your adviser about the online learning environment you will use for your project.
 Most students will require that a course be set up on a learning management system such as Blackboard, Sakai or Moodle.
 After creating your online course, you are responsible for finding two reviewers who will provide feedback you should use to improve your course before submitting for faculty review.

 How Is the Capstone Evaluated?